Janowoj/simple-components/README.md

 // We can define the handler in the Accordion component (it should be usually defined in the same component as state it modifies).

+# Conditionally rendering content:
+## REACT does not print booleans, nulls and undefineds.

+|| gives us the first truthy value.

+'hi' || 'there'
+'hi'
+false || 'there'
+'there'
+0 || 'there'
+'there'
+0 || true
+true
+50 || null
+50

+&& gives us the first falsy value or the last truthy value.

+'hi' && 'there'
+'there'
+false && 'there'
+false
+0 && 'there'
+0
+0 && true
+0
+50 && null
+null

+## Accordion component:

+const content = isExpanded && <div>{item.content}</div>;

+// If isExpanded is true, we will show the content of the item.

+// If isExpanded is false, we will show nothing.

+## Changing the value of the state we can see changing the content of the item!